digital-archives/HISTGA1011/slides/week_03_slide_deck.md

 ## Mini Activity: Look at a disk image
 ### Steps
-1. Open your browser and search for "Apple II games Internet Archive."
+1. In a web browser search for "Apple II games Internet Archive."
-2. Brown the video game archives and select a game of interest.
+2. Browse video game archives and select a game of interest.
-3. On the game's page, look for the "Download Options" section on the right-hand side.
-Click "Show All" to expand the available file types.
+3. On the game's page, look for the "Download Options" section; Click "Show All".
-4. Find the disk image file, which likely has the file extension .2mg (a disk image format specific to Apple II series computers).
+4. Find 2mg disk image file listed.
-5. That’s a disk image!
-While it might look like an ordinary file to us, it contains the exact data layout of an Apple II disk.
-You don't need to download or open it.

 <!--presenter notes